 Select Page

-Best management practices to manage petroleum oil, grease, and sand include installing drain screens, storing and managing chemicals and chemical waste properly, and sweeping or dry wiping floors prior to wash down.
+Best management practices to manage petroleum oil, grease, and sand include installing drain screens, storing and managing chemicals and chemical waste properly, and sweeping or dry wiping floors before washing down.
 Employees must be trained to employ these best practices.
-Once trained, complete the Employee Training Form (English or Spanish) and hang sink signs as reminders.
+Once trained, every employee should complete an Employee Training Form (you may download our forms for your convenience in either English or Spanish.
+Sink signs should be located at hand and mop sinks.

 A large water basin.
 Learn more about Interactive Service Map